christear/APAIQ_release/README.md

 Please use the prefix of the model files as the input of `--model`.
 For instance for the provided model in Google Drive, the option should be `--model snu398_model.ckpt`

+Run APAIQ for quantification
+`python regression/evaluateRegression.v.2.py --model=regression/regression.ckpt --factor_path=normalize_factor --pas_file=$pas_file --input_file=$input_file --out=$out_file --threshold=0`
+Please use the provided 'model', 'normalization factor' files.
+The pas_file should be in BED format and input_file is the same as the input_file used ing the scirpt for PAS identification.

 ### Options
+The options for running APAIQ for PAS identification

 	--input_file <bedGraph file>			input bedGraph file from strandless data

 	--input_plus <bedGraph file>			input bedGraph file from forward strand